elmahio/documentation/docs/elmah-io-apps-bitbucket.md

 ---
 title: Integrate elmah.io with Atlassian Bitbucket
-description: Maintain a list of bugs automatically using our Bitbucket app.
-Let elmah.io do the work and use the extra time fixing bugs rather than navigating issue trackers.
+description: Maintain a list of bugs using our Bitbucket app.
+Let elmah.io do the work and use the extra time fixing bugs rather than navigating bug trackers.
 ---

 # Install Bitbucket App for elmah.io